A resource theory of entanglement with a unique multipartite maximally entangled state

 where $\mathcal{X}$ stands for either $\mathcal{FS}$ or $\mathcal{BS}$, have the corresponding monotonicity property as long as the distinguishability measure $E(\rho||\sigma)$ is contractive, i.e.\ $E(\Lambda(\rho)||\Lambda(\sigma))\leq E(\rho||\sigma)$ for every CPTP map $\Lambda$.
 This includes the relative entropy of entanglement \cite{ree} for $E(\rho||\sigma)=\tr(\rho\log\rho)-\tr(\rho\log\sigma)$ and the robustness ($R_{\mathcal{X}}$) \cite{robustness} for

-If one uses the fidelity $E(\rho||\sigma)=1-F(\rho||\sigma)=1-\tr^{2}\sqrt{\sqrt{\rho}\sigma\sqrt{\rho}}$, for pure states Eq.\ (\ref{measures}) boils down to the geometric measure \cite{geometric}, which we will denote by $G_{\mathcal{X}}$ and which is then seen to be a measure under maps that preserve $\mathcal{X}$ \footnote{Using monotonocity for pure states, it can be seen that the geometric measure for mixed states defined through the convex-roof construction is also monotonic under our operations.}.
-Notice, however, that, as has been recently shown in the bipartite case in \cite{beyondlocc}, not all LOCC-measures remain monotonic under non-entangling maps since the latter formalism allows for state conversions that are impossible in the former.
+If one uses the fidelity $E(\rho||\sigma)=1-F(\rho||\sigma)=1-\tr^{2}\sqrt{\sqrt{\rho}\sigma\sqrt{\rho}}$, for pure states Eq.\ (\ref{measures}) boils down to the geometric measure \cite{geometric}, which we will denote by $G_{\mathcal{X}}$ and which is then seen to be a measure under maps that preserve $\mathcal{X}$.
+Notice, however, that, as has been recently shown in the bipartite case in \cite{beyondlocc}, not all LOCC-measures remain monotonic under non-entangling maps since the latter formalism allows state conversions that the former does not.
 In the following, in order to understand the ordering of resources induced by these theories, we study which transformations are possible among pure states under FSP and BSP maps.
 However, first one should point out that whenever there exist maps $\Lambda$ and $\Lambda'$ in the corresponding class of free operations such that $\Lambda(\psi)=\phi$ and $\Lambda'(\phi)=\psi$, then the states $\psi$ and $\phi$ are equally resourceful and should be regarded as equivalent in the corresponding theory.
 This is moreover necessary so as to have a well-defined partial order.
 Hence, although for simplicity we will talk about properties of states, one should have in mind that one is actually speaking about equivalence classes.
 Specifically, it is known that two pure states are interconvertible by LOCC if and only if they are related by local unitary transformations \cite{gingrich}.
 Interestingly, we will see that the equivalence classes are wider in the resource theory of GME under BSP.
 It should be stressed that, to our knowledge, this is the first time that a resource theory of GME is formulated.
 Notice that the restriction to LOCC can only have FS states as free states.
 Furthermore, allowing a strict subset of parties to act jointly and classical communication does not fit the bill either as $\mathcal{BS}$ is not closed under these operations.

 \paragraph{Non-triviality of the theories.}